oboobotenefiok/vidspeed/README.md

     processor.rs - builds and runs the FFmpeg command Cargo.toml     - dependencies and project settings .env.example   - template for your local config

+.../etc...

 ```

-Dependencies
+### Dependencies

-Crate Why
+Crate this side ...
+Why this side.
-clap Parses command line arguments so you don't have to
+clap ...
+Parses command line arguments so you don't have to
-tokio Async runtime.
+tokio Async runtime ...
 Handles waiting for FFmpeg without blocking
-indicatif Shows that spinning progress thing so you know it's working
+indicatif ...
+Shows that shooting progress thing so you know it's working
-colored Makes error messages red and success messages green
+colored ...
+Makes error messages red and success messages green
-anyhow Error handling that doesn't make you write 20 lines of boilerplate
+anyhow ...
+Error handling that doesn't make you write 20 lines of boilerplate

 A note on performance

 FFmpeg encodes with H.264 at medium preset and CRF 23.
 That's the sensible default balance between speed, file size, and quality.
 If you want to tweak it, edit processor.rs and change -c:v libx264, -preset medium, or -crf 23.

-The future
+### The future

 Probably nothing.
 This does one small thing and does it well.
 But if someone really wanted to add batch processing or real progress percentages, the codebase is small enough that it wouldn't be hard.

-License
+### License

 MIT.
 Do whatever you want.

 ---

-Go watch something faster.
+Feel free to submit issues and pull requests.

+With love,

+- Obot